Vardhan-R/YandeRe-Scraper-and-CNN/README.md

 - Beautiful Soup parser

 For example, running `.\runner.ps1 50 10 128 128 lxml` processes the first 50 posts (which are not already processed) concurrently, with a maximum of 10 workers.
 Beautiful Soup uses the "lxml" parser to find the required data from the page, and the image is resized to 128x128 and saved in the "images" folder.

+The program can, on average, save more than **350 images per minute**.

 ### 2. CNN
 See [the Python notebook](cnn.ipynb), which trains a CNN using [TensorFlow](https://www.tensorflow.org/).
 Both the training and test accuracies of the model are **75%**.